aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 > NOTE
 >
-> The preset names and generated YAML output for `affinity.podAffinity` and `affinity.podAntiAffinity` are identical, because they follow the same k8s spec.
+> The preset names and generated YAML output for `affinity.podAffinity` and `affinity.podAntiAffinity` are identical
-> K8s only checks if values are indented under `podAffinity` or `podAntiAffinity` to decide which scheduling actions to perform.
+> because k8s only checks if values are indented under `podAffinity` or `podAntiAffinity` in a `PodTemplate` to decide which scheduling actions to perform.

 ## ListFromDict
-This input schema accepts arbitrary key/value pairs from a dict and converts them into an unordered list.
+This input schema accepts a dict with arbitrary key/value pairs and converts them into an unordered list.
 This enables proper merging of values when layering values files.

 The input schema is used to compute all kinds of values like `volumes`, `volumeMounts`, `ports`, `ENVs` and more.
 It is also used in various specs and templates like the `JobTemplate`, `PodTemplate`, `ContainerSpec` and others.

 For values that follow the `ListFromDict` input schema, each list item's `name` comes from its key in the dict.
-All values are merged, indented for valid YAML, and processed using `tpl`.
+All values are merged, indented and processed using `tpl`.

 These example values ...